 About the Author

-During the Blog Tour, we are giving away two eBooks of FAREWELL MY LIFE!
+During the Blog Tour, we are giving away a copy of A Distant Signs by Anne Richter!
 To enter, please use the Gleam form below.

-Giveaway Rules – Giveaway ends at 11:59 pm EST on October 9th.
-You must be 18 or older to enter. – Giveaway is open to the US only. – Only one entry per household. – All giveaway entrants agree to be honest and not cheat the systems; any suspicion of fraud will be decided upon by blog/site owner and the sponsor, and entrants may be disqualified at our discretion. – The winner has 48 hours to claim prize or a new winner is chosen.
-ENTER HERE: Farewell My Life
+– Giveaway ends at 11:59 pm EST on November 29th.
+You must be 18 or older to enter. – Paperback giveaway is open internationally. – Only one entry per household. – All giveaway entrants agree to be honest and not cheat the systems; any suspicion of fraud will be decided upon by blog/site owner and the sponsor, and entrants may be disqualified at our discretion. – The winner has 48 hours to claim prize or a new winner is chosen.